 Knowing that the test is offered several times does not suggest that you should delay your application process.
 Don’t be complacent.
 Plan early & get going!

 The first step would be to come up with a preparation plan and timeline for your SAT testing.
 The good news – Prep Zone Academy™ has a host of free tools you can utilize to prepare for your SAT.

 For new, first-time candidates, we recommend taking the SAT diagnostic test to get an understanding of the test format and difficulty level, and for us to better gauge your current strengths & weaknesses.
 Once done, we’ll generate your score report and give you a pretty thorough review of your strong and weak dimensions across the different sections.
 After that, you can sit down with one of our course managers to discuss your performance, and get advice on how to improve your score to a competitive level.

 For students who have already taken the actual SAT or a mock test before, we can have you dive right into preparation!
-Feel free to get in touch to know how we can help, and also check out our SAT unlimited course, and our 3-week intensive course to see which one fits your needs.
+Feel free to get in touch to know how we can help, and also check out our SAT Group Course or contact us for a personalised group schedule which fits your needs.

 Need help optimising your SAT preparation timeline?